Highlighted Coverage

 • Washington’s first carbon auction sold pollution for $300 million

-Crosscut | Under the Climate Commitment Act, the money will go toward funding climate solutions and investing in communities that face environmental injustice.
+Cascade PBS | Under the Climate Commitment Act, the money will go toward funding climate solutions and investing in communities that face environmental injustice.
 With three more auctions scheduled for later this year, the vitality of a new economic market will begin to unfold.

 • Rainier's largest glacier is melting.
 Here's what that means downstream

-Crosscut | Washington's Emmons Glacier is the largest of its kind in the United States.
+Cascade PBS | Washington's Emmons Glacier is the largest of its kind in the United States.
 And although it grew in size each winter for decades, its ice mass is now shrinking.
 What does Emmons' irregular melting mean for our warming future?
 Scientists and natural resource managers are trying to figure that out.

 • Seattle is decades away from the heat mitigation it needs